wtnwin111/interview/src/com/interview/flag/README.md

             differentiate, add differentiate set of every char in it, if the count of total differentiate set = word count, it's a valid abbr.
 O(L), space O(LN)

-17. Given an integer array, adjust each integers so that the difference of every adjcent integers are not greater than a given number target.
+17. [Array] Given an integer array, adjust each integers so that the difference of every adjcent integers are not greater than a given number target.
 If the array before adjustment is A, the array after adjustment is B, you should minimize the sum of |A[i]-B[i]| .
 Suppose A[i] >= 0.

     For example: Given [1,4,2,3] and target = 1, one of the solutions is [2,3,2,3], the adjustment cost is 2